AbudiMutamba/AndroidApp/README.md

 # Eazy Sacco Android App
+Mobile application for Eazy-Sacco where users directly access system on android devices

 #CSC 1304 Practical Skills Development  - Makerere University

 Guildliness
 Students will be required to work in groups of upto five (5) members per project.
 The project should address a practical challenge and must involve some level computation and innovativeness.
 Below we provide a guide: